 - The Implementation Strategies guide provides teachers with information and recommendations for a variety of developmentally appropriate instructional approaches.
 These approaches range from direct instruction, vocabulary activities, student reviews, Word Explorer, interactive simulations, and hands-on inquiry-based activities.
 Each of these approaches is designed to engage students in the mastery of the content. - Students engage with the content through developmentally appropriate anchoring phenomena.
-For example, in the fourth-grade phenomenon, "Moving Metals," students engage in the standard by observing iron filings' interaction with magnets. - The EduSmart content library presents students with a variety of developmentally appropriate instructional approaches.
+For example, in the fifth-grade phenomenon, "Dashing Through the Snow," students engage in the standard by observing pushes and pulls on different surfaces. - The EduSmart content library presents students with a variety of developmentally appropriate instructional approaches.
 For example, students will receive direct instruction for each standard through the instructional module.
 These instructional modules rely heavily on visual learning and visual literacy through animation to support students who are auditory and visual learners.
 Students are also presented with hands-on activities ideal for engaging tactile learners.

-Materials consistently support flexible grouping (e.g., whole group, small group, partners, one on one).
+Materials consistently support flexible grouping (e.g., whole group, small group, partners, one-on-one).

 - EduSmart Materials allow teachers to follow the 5E instructional model (Engage, Explore, Explain, Elaborate, Evaluate).
 By following this model through the instructional cycle for each standard, teachers have the opportunity to instruct, assign activities, and review in a variety of groupings.
-Each material is flexible and designed to adapt to whole class, small group, partner, or one-on-one instruction. - The implementation guide provides teachers with guidance on utilizing specific grouping structures based on student needs.
+Each material is flexible and designed to adapt to whole class, small group, partner, or one-on-one instruction. - The Implementation Guide provides teachers with guidance on how to utilize specific grouping structures based on student needs.
 Teachers will locate this in the "Suggested Station Activities for small groups or partners" subsection located in the implementation guide.
 This section outlines stations with specific activities and time durations for targeted small group or partner instruction.
 The material suggests different learning techniques that the teacher can choose from when planning their lesson.
-Whole group discussions, small group investigations, and engineering challenges, as well as one-on-one work for students, can be assigned to them virtually. - The LMS system allows teachers to select how the various content will be assigned to students.
+Whole group discussions, small group investigations, and engineering challenges, as well as one-on-one work for students to have assigned to them virtually. - The LMS system allows teachers to select how the various content will be assigned to students.
 Teachers can select the assigned feature and select how the content will be delivered; such as whole class or teacher-created subgroups and even one on one.